 After the Qualifying stage has finished the team roster may not be changed without explicit permission of the Chief TD for the CC.

-The Qualifying stage is considered finished when the Selection Procedure for CC-32 starts for the CC; and for the BC from BC08-A onwards.
+The Qualifying stage is considered finished when:

+- for the CC: the Selection Procedure for CC-32 starts; - for the BC: the Selection Procedure for BC08-A starts.

-Special Regulations for Teams including Players from The Swedish Championships Women Pairs
+Special Regulations for Teams including Players from The Swedish Championships Senior Pairs

-The Women Pairs Finals and CC-qualification stage overlap for one rounds.
+The Senior Pairs Finals and CC-qualification stage overlap for one (1) round.
 Therefore, teams are allowed to start in Round 2 of the CC, given certain conditions.

-What is interesting is how many of the players in the team's roster that are not involved in theWomen Pairs Finals.
+What is interesting is how many of the players in the team's roster that are not involved in the Senior Pairs Finals.
 When four or more, they must start in Round 1, when three or less they are allowed to start in Round 2.